 Nancy Bernard provides technical assistance, resources, and training for local health jurisdiction and K-12 school staff.
 Her focus includes IAQ, asthma triggers, integrated pest management, noise control, lighting, communicable and zoonotic diseases, cleaning, disinfection, playgrounds, lab/art/shop safety, hazardous materials, and school design.
-She has a MPH in Environmental Health Sciences from Tulane University, a BS in Environmental Health and a BA in Health Education from the University of Washington, and has served on the Lake Washington School District Board of Directors since 1997.
+She has a MPH in Environmental Health Sciences from Tulane University, a BS in Environmental Health and a BA in Health Education from the University of Washington, and served on the Lake Washington School District Board of Directors 1997 – 2017.
 Additionally Nancy taught hands-on science at Faith Lutheran School in Redmond for 5 years and for 3 years at the Bear Creek School.

 This January, a WFIS member school messaged Ask Nancy about resources for student stress as a growing suicide risk factor.
 Question: Student stress as a risk factor of suicide is a big concern amongst our staff and community.
 What...read more

 Nancy Bernard just returned from a well deserved vacation and has shared additional details with WFIS and links to the DOH website content to address school questions regarding lead testing of water.
 Though Washington State is reported as...read more

 For October, schools are confirming records for student immunizations and need to be sure of the latest information.
 This month's Ask Nancy addresses how could a private school gain access to the online record of immunizations.
 Question: How do private...read more

 For September, teachers return to school to prepare their classrooms, select supplies and organize shared resources.
 In this month's Ask Nancy, we address questions about Setting Up School Spaces with Healthy Materials and Habits.
 Question: Is there a...read more